jainj2305/jainj2305/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on Django
+- 🌱 I’m currently learning AI & ML
+- 👯 I’m looking to collaborate on Python based projects
+- 💬 Ask me anything about Python
+- 📫 How to reach me: www.linkedin.com/in/jainj2305
+- ⚡ Fun fact: Coding is like playing with computers😉.
+Let's code!
+Let's have fun!! 😃😃

 <!--
 **jainj2305/jainj2305** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.